Sustainable urban infrastructure: Canada

 Sustainable urban infrastructure is also called sustainable municipal infrastructure in Canada.
 It is an infrastructure initiative that facilitates progress towards the goal of sustainable living in a place or region.
 Attention is paid to technological and government policies which enable urban planning for sustainable architecture and sustainable agriculture.

-In Canada, several organizations related to the FCM InfraGuide project, including the Federation of Canadian Municipalities, Infrastructure Canada, National Research Council of Canada, and Canadian Public Works Association, seek to achieve sustainability in municipal infrastructure, especially large scale urban infrastructure.
+In Canada, several organizations related to the FCM InfraGuide project, including the Federation of Canadian Municipalities, Housing, Infrastructure and Communities Canada, National Research Council of Canada, and Canadian Public Works Association, seek to achieve sustainability in municipal infrastructure, especially large scale urban infrastructure.
 These organizations advocate environmental protocols, and inclusion of ecological and social indicators and factors in decision making at the earliest possible stage.
 There is little focus yet on sustainable rural infrastructure, though, this is a stated goal of the project, as is the achievement of sustainable rural development in developing nations.

 In their view, sustainability concerns apply to all of "maintaining, repairing and upgrading the infrastructure that sustains our quality of life" including at least: